MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_getnetworks.md

 ### Parameters

 **`networkCount`** &nbsp; uint32_t*
-*library-allocated output*
+*output*

-The output number of networks to which the local device is connected provided in `networks`.
+The output number of networks to which the local device is connected or connecting provided in `networks`.

 **`networks`** &nbsp; [PartyNetworkArray*](../../../typedefs.md)
 *library-allocated output array of size `*networkCount`*

-A library-allocated output array containing the networks to which the local device is connected.
+A library-allocated output array containing the networks to which the local device is connected or connecting.

 ### Return value